 - Taper schedule

-Generally described as the most difficult segment of the withdrawal period, the first couple of days are characterized by the earliest symptoms listed above.
-The body will begin to hurt due to the lack of codeine and crave its reintroduction into the system.
+Days 1-2 – Generally described as the most difficult segment of the withdrawal period, the first couple of days are characterized by the earliest symptoms listed above.
+During this time, a lack of codeine causes the body to ache due to and crave the drug.
 Pain and discomfort will be felt at their highest points during these first days.

 For this reason, the chance of relapse is also the highest during these early days.
-Therefore, it is imperative that the individual suffering from codeine withdrawal has a support network and the supervision of a medical professional to ensure that relapse does not occur.
+Therefore, it is imperative that the individual in codeine withdrawal has a supportive network and the supervision of a medical professional to ensure that relapse does not occur.

-Once this point in the timeline is reached, much of the patient’s pain will have dissipated, but some uncomfortable symptoms will persist.
+Days 3-5 – Once this point in the timeline is reached, much of the patient’s pain will have dissipated, but some uncomfortable symptoms will persist.
 These can include chills, sweating, nausea, and similar symptoms.
-For those that are severely addicted to codeine, these days may still be fairly uncomfortable.
-During this time, you may not have much of an appetite, but be sure to keep hydrated.
-You may still be contending with psychological symptoms like anxiety, depression, and some cravings.
+For those who are severely addicted to codeine, these days may still be fairly uncomfortable.
+During this time, the patient may not have much of an appetite, but they must be sure to stay hydrated.
+The person may also still experience psychological symptoms like anxiety, depression, and some cravings.

-As you near the end of week one, many of the withdrawal symptoms may have subsided.
-Some minor physical symptoms may persist for a few extra days.
+Days 6 and beyond – Many of the withdrawal symptoms may have subsided as week one winds down.
+Minor physical symptoms may persist for a few extra days.
 However, emotional and mental symptoms, such as anxiety or depression, can linger for up to a month or more depending on how severe the addiction was.

 Again, continued professional treatment is recommended to ensure a successful detox and recovery from codeine addiction.